-- Section of the SuperNOFA for a copy of this form. - (g) Form HUD-92041, Sponsor's Conflict of Interest Resolution.
+(f) Form HUD-92041, Sponsor's Conflict of Interest Resolution.
 A certified Board Resolution that no officer or director of the Sponsor or Owner has or will have any financial interest in any contract with the Owner or in any firm or corporation that has or will have a contract with the Owner, including a current listing of all duly qualified and sitting officers and directors by title and the beginning and ending dates of each person's term.
-Refer to Section IV.B.3. below for a copy of this Resolution. - (h) Form HUD-92042, Sponsor's Resolution for Commitment to Project.
+Refer to Section IV.B.3. below for a copy of this Resolution.

+(g) Form HUD-92042, Sponsor's Resolution for Commitment to Project.
 A certified Board Resolution acknowledging responsibilities of sponsorship, long-term support of the project(s), your willingness to assist the Owner to develop, own, manage and provide appropriate services in connection with the proposed project, and that it reflects the will of your membership.
 Also, it shall indicate your willingness to fund the estimated startup expenses, the Minimum Capital Investment (one-half of one-percent of the HUD-approved capital advance, not to exceed \$10,000), and the estimated cost of any amenities or features (and operating costs related thereto) that would not be covered by the approved capital advance.
-Refer to Section IV.B.3.below for a copy of this Resolution. - (i) Form HUD-2990, Certification of Consistency with the RC/EZ/EC Strategic Plan.
-A certification that the project is consistent with the RC/EZ/EC strategic plan, is located within the RC/EZ/EC, and serves RC/EZ/EC residents.
-(This certification is not required if the project site(s) will not be located in an RC/EZ/EC.)
-Refer to the General Section of the SuperNOFA for a copy of this form. - (j) Form HUD-2530, Previous Participation Certification.
+Refer to Section IV.B.3.below for a copy of this Resolution.

+(h) Form HUD-2990, Certification of Consistency with the RC/EZ/EC Strategic Plan.
+A certification that the project is consistent with the RC/EZ/EC-IIs strategic plan, is located within the RC/EZ/EC-II, and serves RC/EZ/EC-II residents.
+(This certification is not required if the project site(s) will not be located in an RC/EZ/ECII.)
+A copy of the RC/EZ/EC-II Certification form is contained in the online application and the General Section of the SuperNOFA.

+(i) Form HUD-2530, Previous ParticipationCertification.
 This form must be submitted for the Sponsor and all of the Officers and Directors of the Board of the Sponsor, including any Co-Sponsor, if applicable.
 This form provides HUD with a certified report of all your previous participation in HUD multifamily housing projects.
 The information is used to determine if you meet the standards established to ensure that all principal participants in HUD projects will honor their legal, financial and contractual obligations and are acceptable risks from the underwriting standpoint of an insurer, lender or governmental agency.
-Refer to Section IV.B.3. below for a copy of this form. - (k) Form HUD-92043, Supportive Services Certification.
+Refer to Section IV.B.3. below for a copy of this form.

+(j) Form HUD-92043, Certification for Provision of Supportive Services.
 A certification from the appropriate state or local agency (identified in the application or obtained from the local HUD office), indicating whether the: